 - Anchor incision: can result in mild scarring around the areola, vertically down the breast tissue, and along the breast crease

-The cost of your breast reduction will depend on the extent of correction required to achieve your desired results.
+The cost of your breast reduction will depend on the extent of surgical correction required to achieve your desired results.
 Surgical, hospital, and anaesthetic fees all factor into the cost of your breast reduction procedure.
-Dr McManamny will provide you with detailed pricing following your consultation.
+Dr McManamny will provide you with detailed pricing and Breast Reduction Surgery COST information following your consultation.

-Breast reduction surgery is performed with the patient under general anaesthetic for a safe and painless procedure.
-While patients will likely experience some discomfort during their recovery, it can be controlled using oral pain medication.
+Breast reduction surgery is performed with the patient under general anaesthetic.
+Local anaesthetic may also be used to assist with comfort during or after surgery.
+Patients are likely to experience some discomfort, pain or sensitivity during their recovery period.
+For the majority of patients, post-operative discomfort or pain can be controlled using oral pain medication.

 Before & Afters